petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started.md

 Liferay Cloud is committed to maintaining as close to 100% uptime as possible, and its systems have enjoyed an aggregate of over 99.9% uptime each quarter since its release in 2019.

 Liferay Cloud databases are configured with Multi-Availability Zone (Multi-AZ) environments.
 This ensures that data is replicated in different secure, isolated locations, so it isn't vulnerable to a single point of failure.
-Subscription plans for Liferay SaaS and PaaS may also employ multiple instances of the Liferay DXP, search engine, and web server services to ensure high availability and reduce the possibility of interruptions or downtime.
+Subscription plans for Liferay SaaS and PaaS may also employ multiple instances of Liferay DXP, search engine, and web server services to ensure high availability and reduce the possibility of interruptions or downtime.

 [Clustering](./customizing-liferay-dxp-in-the-cloud/using-the-liferay-dxp-service/setting-up-clustering-in-liferay-cloud.md) and [load-balancing](./configuring-the-cloud-network/load-balancer.md) deliver highly available, zero-downtime deployments to ensure that mission-critical sites stay online.
 Liferay Cloud delivers data through a multi-region architecture to ensure high availability.